rioos2/aran/README.md

 # Rio/OS API Server

-Rio/OS is the worlds first cloud operating sytem.
+Rio/OS is the worlds first private cloud operating sytem.

 To learn more about Rio/OS, please visit the [Rio/OS website](http://rio.digital).